Turmeric, also known as the golden spice, is a tall plant that grows in Asia and Central America.

-Both turmeric and piperine have been shown to enhance the activity of digestive enzymes in the gut, which helps your body process food more quickly and easily (32).
+Piperine has been shown to enhance the activity of digestive enzymes in the gut, which helps your body process food more quickly and easily (

 Furthermore, the anti-inflammatory properties of both turmeric and piperine may aid in reducing gut inflammation, which can help with digestion.

 When combined, curcumin and piperine tend to have a greater effect on inflammation, digestion, reducing pain and fighting cancer.

 Curcumin and piperine are generally considered safe (

 There are no official recommendations for consumption of either, and the maximum tolerable intake has not been identified.